Azure/azure-sdk-for-java/core/azure-core-amqp/README.md

 # Azure Core AMQP client library for Java

 Azure Core AMQP client library is a collection of classes common to the AMQP protocol.
 It help developers create their own AMQP client library that abstracts from the underlying transport library's implementation.

 ## Getting started

 ### Prerequisites

-- [Java Development Kit (JDK)][jdk] with version 8 or above
+- Java Development Kit (JDK) with version 8 or above

 ### Adding the package to your product